01 of 07

 Put Thought Into Costumes

 When selecting your costume, you need to consider several things.
-Although it’s okay to be scary, but be mindful of who will see you.
+Although it’s okay to be scary, you still need to be mindful of who will see you.
 Kids from your seventh-grade math class might get a kick out of a slasher costume, but if you’ll be around tiny tots when they are likely to be out early in the evening, you’ll need to tone it down so they don’t have nightmares that can scar them for life.

 04 of 07